-We’ve made the most unique and interesting Amsterdam red light district things to do list for you!
-This top 10 list contains a lot of places and activities that you normally would miss when visiting this part of town.
+Amsterdam red light district things to do list for you!
+This top 15 list contains a lot of places and activities that you normally would miss when visiting this part of town.
 Check it out below.

-The Red Light District has such a rich and diverse history that you simply can’t grasp it by just walking around.
-To fully appreciate this unique little part of Amsterdam be sure to take a guided walking tour with our tour company.
-We are after all the highest rated Red Light District Tour on TripAdvisor.
-If you’d like to join us you can make your reservation via this page.
+Amsterdam’s Red Light District has such a rich and diverse history that you simply can’t grasp it by just walking around.
+To fully appreciate this unique part of the city – that represents the liberal Dutch culture – be sure to join our Amsterdam Red Light District Tours.
+Recommended by TripAdvisor, Fox News, The New Yorker, BBC, Parool and Yahoo.

 Prefer to do a tour on your schedule, at your pass?
-Another Amsterdam Red Light District things to do is our new audio tour.
-Our app allows you to experience a GPS-guided tour in the Red Light District independently, cheaply and at any time of the day.
+Another Amsterdam Red Light District things to do is our audio tour.
+This Amsterdam Audio Tours App allows you to experience a GPS-guided tour in the Red Light District independently, affordable and at any time.
 All you need is your smartphone!
-Here you can find more info about the Amsterdam Audio Tours App.

-Instead of visiting the Heineken Experience just pay a visit to De Prael Brewery in the Red Light District.
-They actually offer you a tour through their operational brewery.
-This Amsterdam red light district things to do will set you back € 8,50 per person and includes a bitter pale beer.
+Instead of visiting the Heineken Experience just pay a visit to brewery De Prael Amsterdam in the Red Light District.
+This is a great local brewery that makes all kind of delicious beers.
+De Prael offers a tour through their operational brewery.
+This Amsterdam Red Light District things to do cost € 8,50 per person and includes a delicious pale beer.
 There is also an option to do the tour with four beers for those who want a little more buzz.
-For contact information simply visit their website.
+For contact information visit the website of De Prael Amsterdam.

 Did you know that the first stock exchange in the world was built right here in Amsterdam?
 What better way is there to learn more about stock exchanges than getting a guided tour about it in the city that started it all?
-At the AEX Experience they offer tours of the stock exchange every first Wednesday of the month.
-However, some months they offer the tour more frequently, check the schedule on their website for availability and a reservation.
+At the Amsterdam Stock Exchange they offer tours every first Wednesday of the month.
+However, some months they offer the tour more frequently, check the schedule on the Amsterdam Exchange Experience website for availability and to make a reservation

 Right in the middle of all the action in the Red Light District you’ll find one of the great arcade game experiences of Amsterdam.
-Play some classic games, do a couple of drinks and a have bite to eat.
+Play some classic boardgames, have a few (local) drinks, try air hockey, play pac-man and other classic arcade games.
 A great place to start a night out or to simply play around for a while.
-More information on the Ton Ton Club can be found here.
-There is also a list of all the arcade games that they offer which can be viewed here.
+More details: Ton Ton Club Amsterdam.

-Yes, you should eat Dutch herring in Amsterdam.
+Wanna try real Dutch food?
+Get a herring with pickles and unions in Amsterdam.
 Preferably in the Red Light District in the typical Dutch shop called “Amsterdamsche Visch Handel”.
-This shop is so small that they don’t even have a counter.
+This shop is super small.
+It doesn’t even have a counter.
 The fish is only presented in the display window of the shop.
-They receive fresh fish everyday and they even go to Paris two times a week for the more exotic species!
-But you’ll probably be there for just the herring, which tastes great!
-You can find more information and the location of this shop here.
+Their kibbeling is also delicious!

 Kokopelli is Amsterdam’s first and best smart shop.
 A smart shop is a place that sells Magic Truffels among others.
 This is a legal psychedelic drug that keeps you high for about 4 hours.
 Kokopelli is the place in the Red Light District if you’re interested in doing a little mind-exploration.
 Here at Kokopelli, they look to offer safe experiences to their customers and to provide good and reliable information about their products.
 In the back they have a space to relax.
 The lounge has a beautiful view over the water and the Damrak.
 The lounge is supurbly decorated and painted.

-The owner of Kokopelli – Veronique Verschueren – can also be heard in our new Red Light District Audio Tour.
-In it, she tells more about magic truffels, the local drug policy and about the history of smart shops in Amsterdam.
+The owner of Kokopelli – Veronique Verschueren – can also be heard in our new Amsterdam Audio Tour.
+In it, she explains more about magic truffels, the Dutch drug policy and the history of smart shops in Amsterdam.